Study overview

 Qualification profile

 In addition to the two main subjects Business Psychology and Media Psychology, the degree programme offers a selection of specialisations for in-depth study.
+Currently, our students have the choice between a) Data Science, b) Media & Communication, c) New Work, d) Economics & Management, e) User and Consumer Experience and, if applicable, other specialisations.
 This broad selection allows our students to work in different business areas and industries after graduation.
-Currently, our students can choose between a) Data Science, b) Media & Communication (under development), c) New Work, d) Economics, e) User & Consumer Experience and, if applicable, other specialisations.

 The aim of the course is to give students the competence to apply scientific findings of psychology to everyday business life using sound psychological methods.
 In addition to specialist, methodological and action skills, individual key qualifications and social skills are taught through elective modules, as well as, for example, predominantly English language specialist literature, various English language elective modules and a potential practical semester abroad.